deriv-com/flutter-chart/README.md

 );
 ```

-To add horizontal/vertical barriers specify them in `annotations` parameter of the chart.
+To add horizontal/vertical barriers, specify them in the `annotations` parameter of the chart.

 ```dart
 Chart(